Evert Ploeg: Archibald Prize

-Amid the most significant recognition of Ploeg's achievements are his three-time wins at Australia's most prestigious and often controversial Archibald Portrait Prize held at the Art Gallery of New South Wales.
-Having first entered the competition in 1997 with a controversial (and ultimately ruled out) submission of a portrait of the ABC's cherished cartoon characters Bananas in Pyjamas, Ploeg has since won the coveted Archibald People's Choice Award in 1999 (subject: Australian Indigenous actress Deborah Mailman) and in 2007 (subject: Australian conductor and musical director George Ellis), as well as its Packing Room Prize in 2004 (subject: Australian journalist Jana Wendt).
-Furthermore, Ploeg has been selected to the Salon des Refuses of Sydney's S.H.
-Ervin Gallery, termed the Alternative Archibald, three times with a People's Choice win there in 2000 (subject: Australian actor Richard Roxburgh) ¬– concurrent to having had his portrait of Paralympian athlete Louise Sauvage competing in the 'Sporting' Archibald held in conjunction with the 2000 Sydney Olympics.
+Among Ploeg's achievements are his three wins at Australia's Archibald Portrait Prize held at the Art Gallery of New South Wales.
+Having first entered the competition in 1997 with a controversial (and ultimately ruled out) submission of a portrait of the ABC cartoon characters Bananas in Pyjamas, Ploeg has since won the Archibald People's Choice Award in 1999 (subject: Australian Indigenous actress Deborah Mailman) and in 2007 (subject: Australian conductor and musical director George Ellis), as well as its Packing Room Prize in 2004 (subject: Australian journalist Jana Wendt).
+Ploeg has also been selected to the Salon des Refuses of Sydney's S.H.
+Ervin Gallery three times with a People's Choice win there in 2000 (subject: Australian actor Richard Roxburgh), concurrent to having had his portrait of Paralympian athlete Louise Sauvage competing in the 'Sporting' Archibald held in conjunction with the 2000 Sydney Olympics.

 He has also entered paintings to the Archibald Prize of singer Ben Lee, fashion identity Peter Morrissey, actor Richard Roxburgh and art collector and philanthropist John Schaeffer AO (in 2014).